astral-sh/uv/docs/guides/tools.md

 If a tool is used often, it is useful to install it to a persistent environment and add it to the `PATH` instead of invoking `uvx` repeatedly.

+!!! tip

+    `uvx` is a convenient alias for `uv tool run`.
+All of the other commands for interacting with tools require the full `uv tool` prefix.

 To install `ruff`:

 ```console